jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_jquery
 ~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns jQuery JavaScript file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file from Google CDN with local fallback.
-The latest '1.10.1' and '2.0.2' is included.
 ::

     <script src="/static/djfrontend/js/jquery/1.10.1/jquery.js"></script>